wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 ###### Look Out
  - [ ]
 - Someone shouts a warning as a box of heavy decorations drops from a balcony several floors up.
-A random character must succeed on a DC 14 Dexterity saving throw or take 10 (3d6) bludgeoning damage.
+A random character must succeed on a DC 14 Dexterity saving throw or take `dice:3d6` bludgeoning damage.
 - If no character is in a place where something could fall on them, choose a character and let them notice the box about to fall on a student on the first floor.
 The character has an instant to try to mitigate the danger — perhaps by casting a spell or using a class feature.
 If they can’t, the box hits the student and deals damage as described above.

 ###### Sick Leave
  - [ ]
 - During the hall’s preparation, a student complains of having a headache that’s suddenly gotten worse, and they head to the third-floor infirmary.
-Although the characters have no way of knowing it, this student is cursed by the Oriq Orb.
+Although the characters have no way of knowing it, this student is cursed by the [[Oriq Orb]].
 When this happens, increase the number of sick students in the “Waking Nightmares” section by one.
 If a character escorts the student to the infirmary, Professor DeSantos doesn’t find anything wrong with the student and encourages them to lie down in the sickroom (area K7) until they feel better.

 ###### Waking Nightmares
  - [ ]